TSS Certification Process - TSB 2000 Standard

 Participants must complete the Basic, Intermediate and Advanced Level

-(120 hour) 14-day resident TSS Certification program and have achieved
+(120 hour) 14-day resident TSS Certification program, and have achieved

 an overall grade of 90 (%) percent.

-certification process.
+designate certification process.

 The TSS certification process takes into account